Madprofe55or/7-Wonders-Duel/README.md

 7. Player Choose State would close without choosing the player for the next age.
     Fix: Removed event handler for mouse click outside of the main area to pop state. (similar to the function that exists in card picker state, etc.)
+8. Theology token will now repeat turn if the player owns Theology Token and Builds Wonder.
+9. Fixed Bug where the player turn was not changing after building a progress Token.
+10.

 CURRENT BUG LIST: